z3tew/raid0source-fixed/README.md

 - If you don't know how to add them, download the original raid0source from channelread0's GitHub.
 Then copy **ui.cc, ui.hh, autoclicker.cpp, and autoclicker.hpp** from there and paste them into this source.

 # required
-- Download cpr.lib using vcpkg.
+- Download cpr.lib, curl.lib using vcpkg.
 If you're not familiar with how to do that, ask ChatGPT.

 - Download [DirectX SDK June (2010)](https://www.microsoft.com/en-us/download/details.aspx?id=6812)